cedmax/advent-of-code/2020/13/Readme.md

-<h2>--- Day 13: Shuttle Search ---</h2><p>Your ferry can make it safely to a nearby port, but it won&apos;t get much further.
+<h2>--- Day 13: Shuttle Search ---</h2><p>Your ferry can make it safely to a nearby port, but it won't get much further.
 When you call to book another ship, you discover that no ships embark from that port to your vacation island.
-You&apos;ll need to get from the port to the nearest airport.</p>
+You'll need to get from the port to the nearest airport.</p>
 <p>Fortunately, a shuttle bus service is available to bring you from the sea port to the airport!
 Each bus has an ID number that also indicates <em>how often the bus leaves for the airport</em>.</p>
 <p>Bus schedules are defined based on a <em>timestamp</em> that measures the <em>number of minutes</em> since some fixed reference point in the past.
 At timestamp <code>0</code>, every bus simultaneously departed from the sea port.
 After that, each bus travels to the airport, then various other locations, and finally returns to the sea port to repeat its journey forever.</p>
 <p>The time this loop takes a particular bus is also its ID number: the bus with ID <code>5</code> departs from the sea port at timestamps <code>0</code>, <code>5</code>, <code>10</code>, <code>15</code>, and so on.
 The bus with ID <code>11</code> departs at <code>0</code>, <code>11</code>, <code>22</code>, <code>33</code>, and so on.
 If you are there when the bus departs, you can ride that bus to the airport!</p>